allanwhite/contentful-mc-uploader/content/in-echo/academy/6-proving-hipaa-compliance/learnarticle.md

 If you're interested in learning more about how we can help with the technical aspects of HIPAA, don't hesitate to [email us](mailto:hello@catalyze.io).
 If you have specific questions about any of this, please let us know and we'd be happy to respond.

-Author: travis

-Interlinking: <h2>Explore more topics on HIPAA.
-Visit our Content Archive on the Basics of HIPAA.</h2>
-<a href="http://content.catalyze.io/hipaa-basics">Content Archive</a>